venice-timones/phylodynamic-workflow-1/06-alignSequences/input/README.md

 # Folder for input
-Put here the input files.
+Put here the input file.
+This works one at a time.

 Input: